silverstripe/cwp/docs/en/gitlab/gitlab-setup.md

 ## Configure Your Gitlab Profile and Primary Project

-Once you've logged in to your Gitlab repository (your password would've been e-mailed to your given e-mail address) then go to your profile and
+Once you've logged in to your Gitlab repository (your password would've been e-mailed to your given e-mail address) then go to your profile and:

 * Verify your details are correct
 * Add your public SSH key(s)
 * Ensure that the correct starting point exists (with the default CWP or CMS recipe)
 * Create README.md and LICENSE, commit and push to the primary project